Joe Garagiola

-Joseph Henry Garagiola Sr. (February 12, 1926 – March 23, 2016) was an American professional baseball catcher, later an announcer and television host, popular for his colorful personality.
+Joseph Henry Garagiola Sr. (February 12, 1926 – March 23, 2016) was an American professional baseball catcher, and later a radio and television personality with a varied career.

-Garagiola played nine seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Pittsburgh Pirates, Chicago Cubs, and New York Giants.
-He was later well known outside baseball for having been one of the regular panelists on The Today Show for many years and for his numerous appearances on game shows as a host and panelist.
+He played nine seasons in Major League Baseball (MLB) for the St. Louis Cardinals, Pittsburgh Pirates, Chicago Cubs, and New York Giants.
+He was later well known outside baseball as one of the regular panelists on The Today Show, but he was best known for his many years as one of the lead baseball announcers on NBC, frequently amplifying, for comedic effect, remarks attributed to his old friend Yogi Berra (whether Berra had made them or not); he also made numerous appearances as a host and panelist on a range of talk and game shows.

 Early life

-Born in St. Louis, Missouri, Garagiola grew up on Elizabeth Avenue in an Italian-American neighborhood in the south part of the city known as The Hill, just across the street from Yogi Berra, his childhood friend and competitor, who was nine months older.

-In the early 1940s when Garagiola and Berra were teenagers, almost all pro baseball scouts rated Garagiola as the better prospect, but it was Berra who went on to a Hall of Fame career, while Garagiola was a journeyman.
+Born in St. Louis, Missouri, Garagiola grew up on Elizabeth Avenue in an Italian-American neighborhood in the south of the city called the Hill, just across the street from Yogi Berra, his childhood friend and competitor, who was a year older.
+As teenagers, almost all baseball scouts rated Garagiola the better prospect.
+Still, it was Berra who went on to a Hall of Fame career, while Garagiola was a journeyman.
 About living across the street from Berra during their youth, Garagiola often quipped, "Not only was I not the best catcher in the Major Leagues, I wasn't even the best catcher on my street!"

 Baseball career

 Garagiola was signed at age 16 by the St. Louis Cardinals organization.
-At age 17, he remains the youngest player to play in Columbus Red Birds history.
+At age 17, he remains the youngest player in Columbus Red Birds history.
 Garagiola advanced to Columbus of the Class AA American Association in 1943 and was with them when he was drafted into military service on April 24, 1944.
 After undergoing basic training at Jefferson Barracks, Missouri, Garagiola was sent to Fort Riley, Kansas, where he quickly established himself as the catcher for the Fort Riley Centaurs, with teammates Rex Barney and Pete Reiser.

 Garagiola was sent to the Philippines in 1945, where he played ball for Kirby Higbe's Manila Dodgers.
 He was discharged from service in early 1946 and was just 20 years old when he joined the Cardinals.
 Garagiola made his major league debut in 1946.

 As a rookie in 1946, in his only World Series appearance, Garagiola batted 6-for-19 in five games, including in Game 4, when he went 4-for-5 with three RBIs.
 On September 11, 1947, Joe Garagiola and Jackie Robinson were involved in an incident at home plate.
 Garagiola allegedly spiked Robinson's foot in the second inning, and when Robinson came to the plate the next inning and made a comment to him, Garagiola reportedly responded with a racial slur.
 An argument ensued and umpire Beans Reardon held back Garagiola while Robinson responded with a mock clap.
-The incident was later part of a children's book titled In the Year of the Boar and Jackie Robinson.